-Genes and brain chemistry can be connected: People who have a genetic tendency to depression may be more likely to develop the imbalance of neurotransmitter activity that is part of depression.
+Genes and brain chemistry can be connected: Having the genes for depression may make a person more likely to have the neurotransmitter problem that is part of depression.

-The death of a family member, friend, or pet can go beyond normal grief and sometimes lead to depression.
+The death of a family member, friend, or pet sometimes goes beyond normal grief and leads to depression.
 Other difficult life events — such as when parents divorce, separate, or remarry — can trigger depression.
-Even events like moving or changing schools can be emotionally challenging enough that a person may become depressed.

 Family and Social Environment

 Life is full of ups and downs.
-Stress, hassles, and setbacks happen (but hopefully, not too often!).
+Stress, hassles, and setbacks happen (but hopefully not too often).
 How we react to life's struggles matters a lot.
-A person's way of thinking can contribute to depression — or it can help guard against it.
+A person's outlook can contribute to depression — or it can help guard against it.

 We can't control our genes, brain chemistry, or some of the other things that contribute to depression.
 But we do have control over how we see situations and how we cope.

-Making an effort to think positively — like believing there's a way around any problem — can help ward off depression.
-So can developing coping skills and a support system of positive relationships.
+Making an effort to think positively — like believing there's a way around any problem — helps ward off depression.
+So does developing coping skills and a support system of positive relationships.
 These things help build resilience (the quality that helps people bounce back and do well, even in difficult situations).